 Dr. Craig McMullen sees patients in Quitman, TX, Mineola, TX, and Crockett, TX.
 His medical specialties are family medicine and general obstetrics & gynecology.
-He has a 4.5 out of 5.
+He has a 4.5 out of 5 star average patient rating.
 Dr. McMullen is rated highly by his patients.
 He is professionally affiliated with ETMC First Physicians.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. McMullen takes.
-Dr. McMullen graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.

 Clinical interests: Women's Health Issues

 Dr. Robert Elliott's specialty is family medicine.
 On average, patients gave him a rating of 3.0 stars out of 5.
 He accepts several insurance carriers, including Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice.
 Dr. Elliott graduated from Autonomous University of Ciudad Juarez (UACJ).